geminovc/model/original_bilayer/README.md

 target1: <PATH_TO_TARGET1>
 ...
 ```
 The used test data will be also be saved in `test_filenames.txt` in the experiment directory in the same format.
 This flag automatically deletes the previous files with the name `[train, test]_filenames.txt`.
+Make sure to set this flag to False if you don't want to save the image paths; otherwise, it will store a lot of data.
+* `dataset_load_from_txt`: If you set this flag to True, the training happens on the train and test images from the `.txt` files that you provide in `train_load_from_filename` and `test_load_from_filename` respectively.
+* `experiment_dir`: Your experiment results be will saved in this main directory under `experiment_dir/runs/experiment_name`.
+* `checkpoint_freq`: You can sepcify the frequency of storing the the model checkpoints with this flag.
+The model saves the checkpoints each `checkpoint_freq` epochs.
+* `data_root`: You can choose the root of your data in this flag.
+For example, if you want to run an experiment on the per_person dataset, put `data_root: /video-conf/scratch/pantea/video_conf_datasets/per_person_dataset`.
+* `output_segmentation`: If you want to enable computing the predicted image's segmentation set this flag to True.
+You will be able to see the segmentation in the saved images.
+* `emb_apply_masks`: If you want the embedding network to use the segmentation mask, set this variable to True.
+* `frame_num_from_paper`: If you want to use the paper's approach in selecting the train and test images, set this variable to True.
+If you set this variable to `False`, the source and the target images are

+## Results folder

 ## Tensorboard